skalenetwork/documentation/validators/register-validator-node.md

 #### Download the SKALE Validator CLI binary

-VERSION_NUM is a version identifier e.g. `1.1.0-beta.0`
+VERSION_NUM is a version identifier

 **Terminal Command:**